 Where you have the brake bleeding work done also contributes a lot to the amount you spend.
 If you have it done at home, you will only need to buy a wrench and some brake fluids, which will cost you between $78 and $111.

-Alternatively, if you visit an automobile shop, you are likely to spend an average of $118-$130.
+Alternatively, if you visit an automobile shop, you are likely to spend an average of $118-$130 to to bleed brakes.
 Visiting a mechanic shop to repair your braking system is the right thing to do because it will save you on time.

 Lastly, when you opt for DIY solutions for bleeding your car brakes, you must follow the car’s maintenance schedule as specified by your car manufacturer.